colton615-coder/life-in-sync/PRD.md

 - **Success criteria**: Theme changes apply instantly with smooth transitions, user preference persists between sessions, system theme automatically adapts to OS preference changes, all UI elements properly support both themes with correct contrast ratios

 ### Shopping List Module
-- **Functionality**: Comprehensive shopping list manager with add, edit, delete, complete/uncomplete capabilities, category organization, priority levels, quantity tracking, and smart statistics
+- **Functionality**: Minimalist shopping list manager with add, edit, delete, and check/uncheck capabilities—just like pen and paper, but with beautiful digital polish
-- **Purpose**: Provide users with an elegant, efficient way to organize shopping needs with premium UX that makes list management feel delightful and effortless
+- **Purpose**: Provide a distraction-free shopping list experience that feels natural and effortless, like writing on a notepad
 - **Trigger**: User navigates to Shopping module from navigation drawer
-- **Progression**: User opens Shopping → Views active/completed tabs with stats → Adds new item with details (name, quantity, unit, category, priority, notes) → Items display sorted by priority → User checks off items as purchased → Items move to completed tab with celebration feedback → User can edit any item → User can delete items → Clear all completed items at once → Statistics update in real-time
+- **Progression**: User opens Shopping → Sees clean neumorphic notepad interface → Types item name and clicks Add → Item appears in list with checkbox → User checks off items while shopping → Checked items move to bottom with strikethrough → User can inline-edit any item name → User can delete items → Simple counter shows active vs completed items
-- **Success criteria**: Add/edit/delete operations are instant with smooth animations, items persist between sessions using useKV, priority sorting works correctly, category icons display appropriately, completed items maintain history, stats accurately reflect current state, all interactions feel polished with 10x mastercraft UX including micro-interactions, hover states, and satisfying feedback
+- **Success criteria**: Interface feels like a physical notepad, add/edit/delete operations are instant with smooth animations, items persist between sessions using useKV, inline editing feels natural, completed items remain visible but visually de-emphasized, all interactions are polished with subtle hover states and satisfying micro-interactions

 ## Edge Case Handling
 - **Empty States**: Show welcoming prompt "Start your first habit!" with animated icon when no habits exist